 If you are concerned about your circulation, visit a vascular specialist as soon as possible.
 We provide comprehensive outpatient services for diseases of the veins and arteries and for health conditions that improve with vascular treatment.

 Contact Dr Goke Akinwande to discuss non-surgical therapy with little or no downtime.
-Call The Midwest Institute for Non-Surgical Therapy (MINT) or use our online booking service.
+Call The Midwest Institute for Non-Surgical Therapy (MINT) or use our online booking service to visit one of our 5 clinics, including the latest addition in Chicago, IL.